show_page.php1 : dv02b.jpg

 HISTORY: The dog had two episodes of vomiting and diarrhea and presented with weight loss, depression, and dehydration.

 HISTOPATHOLOGIC DESCRIPTION: Small intestine: Diffusely and circumferentially intestinal villi are markedly blunted and fused, and there is multifocal loss of mucosal architecture.
-Overlying Peyer’s patches are multifocal to coalescing mucosal ulcerations characterized by a loss of enterocytes and replacement by eosinophilic cellular and karyorrhectic debris (necrosis) admixed with fibrin, hemorrhage, edema, moderate numbers of macrophages, lymphocytes, plasma cells, and fewer intact and necrotic neutrophils.
+Overlying Peyer’s patches are multifocal to coalescing mucosal erosion characterized by a loss of enterocytes and lamina propria with replacement by eosinophilic cellular and karyorrhectic debris (necrosis) admixed with fibrin, hemorrhage, edema, moderate numbers of macrophages, lymphocytes, plasma cells, and fewer intact and necrotic neutrophils.
 This inflammatory infiltrate extends into the lamina propria and through the muscularis mucosa into the submucosa.
-In the superficial lamina propria in areas of ulceration, there are numerous small caliber blood vessels, plump fibroblasts, and variably mature collagen (granulation tissue).
-Necrotic debris, hemorrhage, fibrin, edema, and inflammatory cells multifocally replace or widely separate normal crypts.
+In the superficial lamina propria in areas of erosion, there are numerous small caliber blood vessels, plump fibroblasts, and variably mature collagen (granulation tissue).
+Necrotic debris, hemorrhage, fibrin, edema, and inflammatory cells multifocally replace or widely separate normal crypts in less affected areas.
 Remaining crypts often exhibit one of the following changes: single cell death characterized by shrunken, hypereosinophilic epithelial cells with pyknotic or karyorrhectic nuclei; marked, often atypical crypt hyperplasia characterized by piling up of disorganized enterocytes with cytoplasmic basophilia and large, crowded, vesiculate nuclei with prominent nucleoli and frequent mitoses; or dilated crypts lined by attenuated epithelium.
-Scattered nuclei of remaining crypt epithelial cells contain 4 x 6 um, ovoid to polygonal, eosinophilic to amphophilic, intranuclear viral inclusion bodies that marginate the chromatin.
+Scattered nuclei of remaining crypt epithelial cells contain 4 x 6 µm, ovoid to polygonal, eosinophilic to amphophilic, intranuclear viral inclusion bodies that marginate the chromatin.
 In areas where mucosal architecture is still intact, the lamina propria is expanded up to 2 times normal by increased clear space (edema).
 Within Peyer’s patches, there is marked germinal center lymphoid depletion and necrosis characterized by loss of germinal center lymphocytes with replacement by abundant eosinophilic cellular and scant karyorrhectic debris, and remaining lymphocytes are hypereosinophilic with pyknotic, karyorrhectic, or karyolytic nuclei (lymphocytolysis) and multifocal infiltration by macrophages and occasional degenerate neutrophils.
 There is transmural congestion and edema.
 Multifocally, few basophilic bacilli are adhered to the apical villar surface.

 CAUSE: Canine parvovirus - 2 (CPV 2)